lmorg/murex/docs/FAQ.supported-platforms.md

 ## Windows

-Windows is support and part of the automated build tests so will _murex_ will compile for that platform.
+Windows is support and part of the automated build tests so _murex_ will compile for that platform.
 However I have not had access to a Windows machine for some time so there maybe some new bugs introduced in recent versions.
 There is also the caveat that without a broad range of command line utilities (eg GNU